 Maple is a 'computer algebra system' (well-known competitors are Derive and Mathematical).
 A computer algebra system is a computer program that recognizes algebraic and other mathematical symbols and can do computations with them in their symbolic form!
-This contrasts with numeric engines, such as Matlab, which can only do numerical computations, giving answers as numbers, and accurate to a fixed accuracy.
-There will be 13 Maple Projects to be completed in the course.
-Late projects will be accepted, but the grade will be docked 15% for each class day late the project is turned in.
+At this time, there are also some hand-held devices that can do symbolic calculations, and there will certainly be many more to follow.
+These systems contrast with numeric engines, such as Matlab, which can only do numerical computations, giving answers as numbers, and accurate to a fixed accuracy.
+Depending on the time available, we may do some homework or examples using Maple.

-The developing schedule for the course will be announced in class, but will also be on the website for the class, updated regularly.
+The developing schedule for the course will be announced in class, but will also be on the website for the class (see the URL above), updated regularly.